karawin/karadio-addons/README.md

 See the Karadio project at https://github.com/karawin/Ka-Radio<br>

   KaradioNokia5110 :(Deprecated): A lcd nokia5110 only interface.<br>
   karadiolcd16x2: : same for a 16*2 lcd.
-Added Four switch by Paul Sijben<br>
+Added Four switches by Paul Sijben<br>
   karadioU8glib: For monochrome lcd or oled with an arduino pro mini.
 Optionnal: an IR decoder for the remote control.<br>
   karadioUCglib: Same as  karadioU8glib but for color lcd.<br>
   karadioUCSTM32: A complete interface with a color lcd, IR sensor, encoder knob.
 Based on a low cost STM32 board.<br>